how to clean deep fryer oil?

 - Maybe a funnel, depending on the shape of your container (i.e. a bottle).

-So, gather these items, set up in a place where you can spill a little and do the following:
+So, gather these items, set up in a place where you can spill a little and do

 - First, take the clean container.